vultisig/docs/README.md

 🔮 Vultisigs are better than Single-sig or Multi-sig Wallets:

-Vultisig vault shares do not store funds - thus no funds at risk if you lose a key. \
+Vultisig vault shares do not store funds - thus no funds at risk if you lose a key.\
-There is no on-chain registration of signing-keys. \
+There is no on-chain registration of signing-keys.\
-Vultisigs are compatible for all chains and fully DeFi compatible (Multi-sigs are not). \
+Vultisigs are compatible with all chains and fully DeFi compatible (Multi-sigs are not).\
-📱 Vultisig uses your favourite Laptops, Tablets and Phones.
+📱 Vultisig uses your favourite laptops, tablets, and phones.

 Rich, large screens with familiar UI, Secure Enclaves to store vault shares and with biometric locking.
-Does not look like a hardware device and therefore grant higher security.\
+Does not look like a hardware device and therefore grants higher security.\
-🌈 Vultisig is open-source, based on secure technology and is audited (see in [security.md](threshold-signature-scheme/security.md "mention"), _with further audits to come_). \
+🌈 Vultisig is open-source, based on secure technology and is audited (see in [security.md](threshold-signature-scheme/security.md "mention"), _with further audits to come_).\
 There is no registration required.

 ## Who should use it